1917 Guatemala earthquakes: History

 San Francisco church after the earthquakes.

 The seismic activity started on 17 November 1917 and ruined several settlements around Amatitlán.
-On 25 and 29 December of the same year, and on 3 and 24 January of the next, there were stronger earthquakes felt on the rest of the country, which destroyed a number of buildings and homes in both Guatemala City and Antigua Guatemala.
+On 25 and 29 December of the same year, and on 3 and 24 January of the next, there were stronger earthquakes felt in the rest of the country, which destroyed a number of buildings and homes in both Guatemala City and Antigua Guatemala.
 Sometimes the movement was up and down, then sideways.
 At every new shock a handful of houses collapsed.
 In most of the houses, walls cracked in two and then roofs fell in; in churches, bell towers crashed down, burying adjacent buildings and their occupants.

 Among the buildings destroyed by the earthquakes were a lot of the infrastructure built by general José María Reyna Barrios and president Manuel Estrada Cabrera, whose legacy has been forgotten by Guatemalans.
 The Diario de Centro América, a semi-official newspaper owned in part by President Estrada Cabrera, spent more than two months issuing two numbers a day reporting on the damage, but after a while, started criticizing the central government after the slow and inefficient recovery efforts.

 One of its articles said that some holy Jesus images from the city had been saved because they had been taken away from their churches after the first earthquake as they "did not want to stay anymore in a city where excessive luxury, impunity and terror were rampant".
 Likewise, the newspaper reported that the National Assembly was issuing "excellent" laws, but nobody was "going by the law".
 Finally, on its front page of May 1918, it said that there was "still debris all over the city".
-The Diario de Centro América itself was print in the rubble, in spite of which it was able to issue its two daily numbers.
+The Diario de Centro América itself was printed in the rubble, in spite of which it was able to issue its two daily numbers.

 Mummies that came out of their tombs when they were broken by the earthquakes in La Merced Church.